-The process of discontinuing the practice of inhaling a smoked substance is known as smoking cessation.
-Generally used to treat those suffering from tobacco addiction, however, smoking cessation has and can be used to stop the use due to the development of strong physical substance dependence or psychological dependence.
+The process of discontinuing the practice of inhaling a smokeable substance is smoking cessation.
+Generally, it is helpful in treating those suffering from tobacco addiction.
+However, smoking cessation programs help people stop using due to the development of strong physical substance dependence or psychological dependence.

-Although smoking cessation can occur without help from health care professionals or the use of medications, the methods that have been found to be most effective include interventions aimed at health care providers and systems.
+Although smoking cessation can occur without help from health care professionals or the use of medications, the methods that are most effective include interventions ones available from health care providers and systems.
 For example, medications that include nicotine replacement therapy, individual and group counseling as well as web-based and computer programs.
-It is well known that quitting smoking can cause side effects such as weight gain, despite this smoking cessation programs are extremely cost-effective due to the positive health benefits.
+Quitting smoking can cause side effects such as weight gain, despite this smoking cessation programs are extremely cost-effective due to the positive health benefits.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.